-Hypoglycaemia is more common in people who are insulin treated.
-Studies estimate that on average people with Type 1 diabetes experience up to two symptomatic episodes of mild hypoglycaemia each week and up to two serious events per year (Cryer, 2018, Barnard 2015).
-Severe hypoglycaemia is less common in people with Type 2 diabetes but becomes more common in those individuals who are insulin treated.
-The rate is similar to the Type 1 diabetes population once insulin therapy is commenced.
+Hypoglycaemia is more common in individuals who are insulin treated.
+Studies estimate that on average people with type 1 diabetes experience up to two symptomatic episodes of mild hypoglycaemia each week and up to two serious events per year (Agrawal et al, 2022, Spanakis et al, 2018, JBDS 2023).
+Severe hypoglycaemia is less common in people with type 2 diabetes but becomes more evident in those individuals who are insulin treated.
+The rate is similar to the type 1 diabetes population once insulin therapy is commenced.